bluesky/suitcase-core/README.md

 Suitcase contains tools for exporting data from NSLS-II.
 It aims to support two important use cases:

 1. Export all data and metadata to an HDF5 file.
-In priciple this file can be organized any way the user desires.
+In principle this file can be organized any way the user desires.
 For now, the file reflects the NSLS-II Document specification, but we are *not* promoting this as a standard exchange format.
 There are plans to support (possibly lossy) conversion to